 Content includes information about medications, classification, action uses, and nursing care associated with various drugs.
-Description and study of general and specific classes of drugs; the mechanisms of their actions, interactions, symptoms of toxicity; and common drugs in each group, State and Federal drug legislation.
+Description and study of general and specific classes of drugs; the mechanisms of their actions, interactions, symptoms of toxicity; and common drugs in each group, as well as State and Federal drug legislation.